Past Perfect Continuous, views on Crimea #1

 All that is left of Crimea for protagonist Anastasiia are pictures and postcards, mental and physical, which she, just like I do, reshuffles, hoping to extract some thread of continuity from the random fabric of experience, even when the messy contingency of the world rushes back in.
 It is an attempt to understand how we replay and recreate our past over and over again, intuitively and openly poetic.

 It's not yesterday anymore.
-From the entrance of café Hedgehog, you could look down on a striking rock formation rising from the seashore.
-They were called The Diva and The Monk.
-Standing side by side.
+From the entrance of café "Ezhiki" (Hedgehogs), you could look down on a striking rock formation rising from the seashore.
+They were called The Diva and The Monk, standing side by side.

-During Soviet times, Simeiz became the gay village of the Union.
-The Hedgehog oasis of free thought and expression nowadays is closed.
-The Monk somehow got decapitated, but The Diva kept her grandeur.
+This remote oasis of free thought and expression is nowadays closed.
+The Monk somehow got decapitated and censored, but The Diva kept her grandeur.
 She stands in the face of power, for she is fearless and gentle; with the goodness of the sun.

 Mark